DishaAggarwal31/8-Weeks-SQL-Challenge/Case Study #2 - Pizza Runner/A. Pizza Metrics/README.md

 9. What was the total volume of pizzas ordered for each hour of the day?

-10.What was the volume of orders for each day of the week?
+10. What was the volume of orders for each day of the week?